Attaching Salesforce Files on Mobile Devices

 - Populate the PHOTO_QUALITY_vod Veeva Setting with one of the following values:

 - Select the Lightning Experience User check box on the appropriate user profiles.

 - Grant users access to the VeevaOrgConfigurationService Apex class.

 Additionally, in profile-based Chatter orgs, select the Enable Chatter check box for the appropriate user profiles to grant access to Salesforce Files.
 Admins can also use permission sets to enable this permission for a set of user profiles.

 For Lightning-enabled users who can upload attachments as Salesforce Files, the Upload Files button displays in place of the Add Attachment button on Attachments related lists and for embedded attachment fields.

-Users can upload files up to 35 MB.
-If users try to upload files larger than 35 MB, an error message displays.
+Users can upload files up to 25 MB.
+If users try to upload larger files, an error message displays.

 After attaching a file as a Salesforce File, users can perform the following actions from the More Actions menu, depending on the sharing settings of the File:

 - Edit – Edit the description of the file

 - Delete – Permanently delete the file from CRM